 - Is it coming from a mismatch between repository shape and developer workflow?

-It is plain on purpose.
-A model you will actually use beats a clever taxonomy you forget.
+A model you will actually use beats a clever taxonomy you forget, so stick with something like this.
 If git status is slow, look at the index, filesystem scans, untracked files, and sparse-working-tree strategy.
 If git log -- path is slow, think about commit-graph data and changed-path metadata.
 If fetch is slow, think about bitmaps, negotiation, pack reuse, and bundle strategy.

 time git status >/dev/null